Tornadoes of 1998: June 23

 A very large F2 tornado occurred in the open countryside near Columbus, Nebraska, slowly churning through fields and destroying a few farmsteads.
 One house was blown off its foundation.

+Due to the time of day, limited rain, and lack of dirt and debris in the funnel, the tornado was highly visible and was recorded from multiple angles.

 June 29

 Along with a long-lived derecho that affected areas from South Dakota to Iowa, 20 tornadoes were reported, one of which was an F2 tornado, injuring 85 people in central Iowa.
 Over eight states, the derecho and associated tornadoes killed one person and injured 174.

 July

 There were 82 tornadoes confirmed in the U.S. in July.

 August

 There were 61 tornadoes confirmed in the U.S. in August.

 August 23

 An F3 tornado impacted Egg Harbor, Wisconsin, causing an estimated $6.5 million in damages.
 It was part of a severe weather outbreak that produced two other weak tornadoes.